-To set a schedule for a task which will be applied to a rule or setting of the firewall or will enable/disable Wi-Fi connection or Wi-Fi filter, click the ADD button (+) in the All Tasks section.
+To set a schedule for a task which will be applied to a filter rule or will enable/disable Wi-Fi connection, click the ADD button ( ) in the All Tasks section.

-Figure 181.
+Figure 165.
 The window for adding a schedule for a task.

 In the opened window, in the System Time field, the system time of the device is displayed.
-You can select the simplified mode of the schedule.
-To do this, select the Simplified mode value from the Mode drop-down list and specify the following parameters:
+You can select the Simplified mode choice of the radio button and specify the following parameters:

-Parameter Description Perform task on Move the switch to the right to enable the schedule. schedule Move the switch to the left to disable the schedule.
+Parameter Description Perform task on schedule Move the switch to the right to enable the schedule.
+Move the switch to the left to disable the schedule.

-Parameter Description Simplified mode Schedule name Specify a schedule name for easier identification.
-You can specify any name.
-Interval of execution Every minute.
+Parameter Description Simplified mode Interval of execution Specify the time period for performing a task.
+Every minute.
 Every hour: When this value is selected, the Time field is displayed in the section.
 Every day: When this value is selected, the Time field is displayed in the section.
 Every week: When this value is selected, the names of days of the week and the Time field are displayed in the section.
-Every month: When this value is selected, the Day of month and Time fields are displayed in the section.
-Duration Specify the interval during which the task will be performing.
+Every month: When this value is selected, the Day of month and Duration Time fields are displayed in the section.
+Specify the interval during which the task will be performing.
 Time Specify the time when the task should start running.
 Days of week Select a day or days of the week when the task will be performing.
 To do this, select the checkbox located to the left of the relevant value.
 Day of month Specify a day of the month.
 You can specify one value or several values separated by a comma.

 In the advanced mode, you can specify more parameters for the schedule using a cron expression.
-To do this, select the Advanced mode value from the Mode drop-down list and specify the needed values in the fields displayed.
+To do this, select the Advanced mode choice of the radio button and specify the needed values in the fields displayed.
 You can specify one value or several values separated by a comma.
-You can use the character (asterisk) to specify the entire range of possible values.
+You can use the character \ (asterisk) to specify the entire range of possible values.
 Upon that the Schedule field will be filled in automatically.
-In the Schedule name field, specify a schedule name for easier identification (you can specify any name).